ataeiamirhosein/StatisticWifiSniff/README.md

 ```
 `-I` capture in monitor mode, if available

-*you need to be a super user to access the `tshark` commadn for capturing packets*
+*you need to be a super user to access the `tshark` command for capturing packets*

 for debugging you can use:
 ```